bluxmit/alnoda-workspaces/workspaces/notebook-workspace/README.md

 # Jupyter notebook workspace

-Opinionated Jupyter notebook & Jupyter Lab instsllation, together with the tolset which helps to get the most out of Jupyter notebooks.
+Opinionated Jupyter notebook & Jupyter Lab installation, together with the toolset to get the most out of the Jupyter notebooks.

-Explore and analyze data, build reports, presentations and documentations.
+Explore and analyze data, build reports, presentations and documentation.
 Convert notebooks to various formats.
 Serve notebooks for reporting.
 Create data pipelines from notebooks.
 Schedule executions with UI and monitoring tool.

 ![Workspace collage](img/notebook-wid-collage.png)